Sinka-ai/Sinka-ai/README.md

   <img src="https://media.tenor.com/UiX3cAoTV8YAAAAd/retrowave.gif" width="600" height="300"/>

-## 🤖 About Me
+##  About Me

 🔍 **Name:** Savva Ukhanov
-<br>📚 Currently, I am a first-year student, but I don't plan to wait several years just to get a job later.
+<br>📚 Currently, I am a second-year student, but I don't plan to wait several years just to get a job later.
 I want to gain valuable experience and start realizing my potential right now!
 <br>🎯 To me, the meaning of life is constant development.
 I don't intend to "just go with the flow".
 <br>🕰️ In my free time, I love exploring new tools and methods for data analysis, especially diving deeper into machine learning.
 <br>💌 For feedback and inquiries, please contact me via Telegram or email.
 I look forward to hearing from you!